fredrike/fredrike.github.io/README.md

 ### Scandinavian Airline Systems AB (SAS) 2019 -- 2020

-I worked as a Data Scientist at SAS in the department with.
+I worked in the Commercial Analytics team as a Data Scientist, making smart insights from large data sets to support decision makers in the organization.
+All of the following examples included full stack work, from data orchestration/data engineering (ingesting, preparing and cleaning in Azure Data Factory / Azure Data Lake / Azure databases), to model development (including training, evaluating, and model fitting), and end user reports (built i Microsoft Power BI) and/or  application integration via Azure Dataflow.
+Some of the projects include:

+* Regression model for sales forecast and revenue baseline.
+* Classification and prediction of delayed flights.
+* Association rule learning to gain insights on ancillary sales.

 ### Consid AB 2020 ---

 I am currently working at Consid AB as a Data Scientist and my current assignment is at E.ON, Malmö.
-Where I work in the Digital Bussiness group as a Senior Analyst.
+Where I work in the Digital Bussiness group as a Digital Analytics Specialist.
+Some of the work include:

+* Leading and execution of a site-wide user consent banner (GDPR) on eon.se.
+* Tagging user flows in Google Tag Manager for the eon.se site.
+* Building and maintaining user behaviour reports in Google Datastudio with site data from Google Analytics.